-Indeed, a pop filter does reduce background noise but it doesn’t apply to all types of background noises.
-There are different types of noise and a pop guard can’t handle every single one of them as it isn’t the only noise protector available.
+Indeed, a pop filter reduces background noise, but it doesn’t apply to all types of background noises.
+There are different types of noise, and a pop guard can’t handle every single one of them as it isn’t the only noise protector available.
 A typical example of another protector is a windscreen.

 Is a Pop filter worth it?

-All you have to do is improvise, you can simply adjust your microphone via its stand and position it in a way where it’s not facing your mouth directly.
+All you have to do is improvise; you can simply adjust your microphone via its stand and position it in a way where it’s not facing your mouth directly.
 Lean it backward and let it seem like you’re talking to the air or simply turn the mic upside down.
-It is very unlikely you get plosives into the mic if you aren’t speaking directly into it.
-So if you’re a risk-taker and you want to make a good audiotape at zero cost and without employing the use of any plosive-blocking-tool, this is your only play.
+It is doubtful you get plosives into the mic if you aren’t speaking directly into it.
+So if you’re a risk-taker and want to make a good audiotape at zero cost and without employing any plosive-blocking tool, this is your only play.

 How to make a Personal Pop filter?